OzkayaArman/Depth-First-Search-For-Late-Binding-Solitaire-Solver/Depth First Search For Late Binding Solitaire Solver/README.txt

 Please see the Input/Output Formats pdf

 #Testing
-Problem instances along with their correct solutions are in the testing file
+Some problem instances along with their correct solutions can be found in the Part2 file